Wreckage Recovery of Second World War Aircraft

 Recovering the wreckage of an aircraft is costly in terms of money and manpower.
 Together with the relevant municipalities central government is able to recover up to 3 aircraft per year.
 When planning which aircraft to recover first, central government takes into consideration:

-• the surviving relatives – priority is given to recovering aircraft containing the physical remains of people with many surviving relatives;
+• the surviving relatives – priority is given to recovering aircraft containing the remains of people with many surviving relatives;

 • the wishes of the municipalities;